Dr Eleanor Brooks, BA (Lancaster), MA/LLM (Lancaster), PhD (Lancaster)

 Lecturer in Public Policy

-I graduated from Lancaster University with a PhD in EU health policy and governance, but have a broader background in politics, international relations and international law.
-I spent two years of my PhD living in Brussels and working with the European Public Health Alliance, a non-governmental organisation advocating for better health across Europe, and was part of projects with Eurofound, the Wemos Foundation and various other European organisations.
+Eleanor graduated from Lancaster University with a PhD in EU health policy and governance, but has a broader background in politics, international relations and international law.
+She spent two years of her PhD living in Brussels and working with the European Public Health Alliance, a non-governmental organisation advocating for better health across Europe, for which she now acts as a Scientific Adviser.
+Eleanor has been part of projects with Eurofound, the Wemos Foundation and various other European organisations.
+She is an academic ambassador for the Political Studies Association, a member of SPIR’s outreach and engagement team and works closely with the Centre for European Research.

 My research focuses on how the EU governs health – the policy areas which it is active in, the actors and institutions involved, the nature of policy-making and the implications of its constrained legal mandate.
-More recently, I have begun to focus on the ‘third face’ of EU health policy, embodied in the post-crisis macroeconomic governance systems of the EU.
+The focus of my recent work has been the ‘third face’ of EU health policy, embodied in the post-crisis macroeconomic governance systems of the EU, and how the objectives and processes of this ‘new’ health policy differ from the EU’s traditional actions in health.
 My research is mostly located within the EU governance field, but draws on European integration and Europeanisation research, as well as the broader legal and public policy literatures.

 Examples of research funding: